-Please raise your concerns with your child's class teacher or form tutor who will try and resolve the issue.
-The complaints officer will be informed of the complaint and will respond within 5 school days explaining the intended action.
+To raise a complaint, an email should be sent to The complaints officer who will respond within 5 school days explaining the intended action.
 Confirmation of the outcome will be issued within 15 school days of having sent confirmation of the intended action.